treeverse/lakeFS/docs/deploy/gcp.md

       # Uncomment the following lines to give lakeFS access to your buckets using a service account:
       # gs:
       #   credentials_json: [YOUR SERVICE ACCOUNT JSON STRING]
-   gateways:
-     s3:
-         # replace this with the host you will use for the lakeFS S3-compatible endpoint:
-        domain_name: [S3_GATEWAY_DOMAIN]
    ```

 1. [Download the binary](../index.md#downloads) to the GCE instance.